Insurance & Employee Benefits

 Are your payrolls classified correctly?
 Read about it>>

 What injuries are covered and what are the benefits?
 Learn>>

 Understanding the experience modification factor -

-Our mission is to provide affordable, low costing insurance and employee benefit plans for individuals and organizations allowing them the financial liberty to choose among the various products we offer.
+Is to provide affordable, low costing insurance and employee benefit plans for individuals and organizations allowing them the financial liberty to choose among the various products we offer.
 We will seek the best value of coverage for our clients and for the professionals we work with.
 We will make every effort to gain the necessary experience & education and to offer the insight needed to help us deal with the ever changing insurance and employee benefits industry.

 We plan to commit more resources to train our staff to help ensure they provide the top quality service our clients and affiliates expect and deserve.
 Our goal is to work with more diverse and progressive agencies and brokers to assist in the servicing and marketing of workers’ compensation, group health & dental plans, voluntary benefits, disability income, pensions, long term care, and life insurance for their clients.
 We will aim to provide greater access to various programs including commercial liability, property, auto & truck insurance for the many types of businesses and organizations across Long Island, Westchester, the Greater New York Metropolitan and the Tri-

 Health Care Reform & the Role of the Insurance Broker